 Sleep is not only necessary in managing blood sugar but is also an important component in regulating appetite.

-Not only does inadequate sleep cause your body to be less resilient to insulin and high blood sugar, it also causes more intense cravings for the types of food that elevate your blood glucose levels in the first place.
+Not only does inadequate sleep cause your body to be less resilient to insulin and high blood sugar, but it also causes more intense cravings for the types of food that elevate your blood glucose levels in the first place.
 A catch 22 if you will.

 Sleep loss increases levels of endocannabinoids, which stimulate appetite and increase your desire to snack and even impacts various hormones responsible for controlling appetite.
 Leptin signals are necessary for creating a sense of satiation whereas ghrelin triggers a strong sensation of hunger.
 When levels of ghrelin increase, so to does your appetite.
 Studies done by Dr. Eve Van Cauter at the University of Chicago found that those who slept less than five hours a night had decreased concentrations of the satiety-signaling hormone and increased levels of the hunger- initiating hormone.
 This caused more tendencies not only to overeat but also to overeat foods higher in refined carbohydrates.